TylorS/typed/apps/website/content/guides/shared-state-contracts.md

 Start with [renderer-independent state](/explore/refsubject-renderer-independent-state).
 The choice here is not whether state is “global.”
 It is which capability crosses a construction boundary and which owner provides it.
 Two independently provided implementations of the same service can legitimately represent two workspaces or two tests.
+The capability table is canonical; Sink, Subject, and RefSubject mechanics remain in their focused guides.

 ## Choose the public capability before its facade